Here’s how to port forwarding works with your Android’s mobile hotspot:

 That’s not always necessary for daily use, but there are plenty of scenarios where hosting a connection does become necessary, and you want port forwarding in those cases.

-How Do You Port Forward With an Android Hotspot?
+How Does Port Forwarding With Android Hotspot Work?
 (3 Ways)

 So, if you’re using an Android hotspot and you want to set up port forwarding, then you need to learn the steps.